Steven Michael Davies

 Davies then replaced Kieswetter in the 50-over side and travelled to Australia in 2010-11 as England's first-choice wicketkeeper in limited-overs cricket and back-up to Matt Prior in the Test squad.
 Just one game into the seven-match ODI that series that preceded the World Cup, Davies was unexpectedly dumped from the team and replaced by Prior who went on to the World Cup without much success.

 Davies had long been earmarked as a player with England potential.
 It was clear he had talent when he finished above Graeme Hick in the Worcestershire averages in his debut season in 2005, and he was selected for the National Academy and toured the West Indies with England A that winter.
-A former England Under-19 captain, Davies has impressed everyone who has come across him and, vitally, his glovework is an excellent standard.
-At the end of the 2009 season, sensing a need to challenge himself, Davies moved from Worcestershire to Surrey where he has been given the responsibility of batting in the top order.
+At the end of the 2009 season, sensing a need to challenge himself, Davies moved from Worcestershire to Surrey where he was given the responsibility of batting in the top order.

-In February 2011 Davies became the first international cricketer to announce that he was gay, choosing to reveal the fact in an interview with The Daily Telegraph.
+In February 2011 Davies became the first international cricketer to announce that he was gay, revealing the fact in an interview with The Daily Telegraph.
 He had come out to his family five years earlier and was also already out to his teammates.